-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the pieces in determining your FICO score are:
+A low score is just that and often means you can't get a decent interest rate.
+Some of the pieces in determining your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you pull your credit report, you'll find that you actually have three reports.
+In reviewing your credit history, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+Because of this, you have three scores, one for each scoring model.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone having a stronger FICO score.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone with a near perfect FICO score.

-Getting your credit in order is the best way to ease into purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into owning a home.
+Call us at 8634949009 and we can help you get on the right track to the home of your dreams.

-How do you get a higher score?
-Building your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+You want a stronger score, but how do you get it?
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Chain store cards and gas station cards.
-For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always avoid maintaining a high balance for more than a couple of months because these types of cards normally have a larger interest rate.
+- Retail cards and gas station cards.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of holding a high balance for more than a couple of months because these types of cards usually have a surprisingly high interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Late payments hurt your FICO score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of The Williamson Group Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of The Williamson Group Realty, Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.